Campus Public Safety

-- A safe, secure, and enjoyable environment for the University Community.
+- A safe, secure and enjoyable environment for the Pacific University Community.

 - Protection for the members of the Pacific University Community and the property of the University.

-The goal is achieved in part by maintaining a highly visible department through regular patrol patterns by vehicle, bicycle, and foot.
+The mission is achieved in part by maintaining a highly visible department through regular patrol patterns by vehicle, bicycle and foot.
 By having this high visibility, crime is deterred and responsible civil behavior is encouraged.

 Campus Public Safety officers provide a variety of services to members of the Pacific University Community.
 Please have your Boxer ID card with you.

-- Escort Program: CPS officers are available to escort students, staff, or faculty members on and off campus.
+- The Escort Program makes CPS officers available to escort students, staff or faculty members on and off campus.